theta360developers/plugin-guide/docs/tutorialfisheye.md

-# Dual-Fish Still Image Tutorial
+# Dual-Fisheye Still Image Tutorial

 By using plug-in technology, you can improve the user experience for your customers.
 One example is to reduce the time between still image shots.
 The RICOH THETA S requires approximately 8 seconds between